 At Regal, we are committed to being the best logistical solutions partner for our clients, exploring possibilities and embracing technology to deliver an efficient service in a timely manner.

 Scott joined Regal in 1988 as an assistant accountant, and quickly became involved in the company’s operations.
 The amalgamation of three companies to form Regal Haulage meant Scott was tasked with integrating three different systems to create one platform from which the company could operate.
 During his almost 30 years with the company, Scott has been involved with the despatch operations as well as freight management and says every day at work is different.
-Today, as joint owner of the company with his brother Brett, his main focus is to develop and lead a team that understands the company’s vision and values.
+Today, as owner of the company, his main focus is to develop and lead a team that understands the company’s vision and values.

 Outside of work, Scott enjoys restoring classic vehicles.